twindebank/profile-as-code/README.md

 | Website          | 80% Done    |

 # ToDo
-- refine interface
+- tidy interface
+- add spec validation using cerberus
 - make installable
+- write tests and refactor
+- move personal info to own repo, generalise this one
+- add website background argument
 - update readme
-- fork this repo to twindebank.io
-- add ability to select experience, add key field?
+- add copyright to outputs
 - add full data, inc skills and skills to be developed
-- tweak spacing in cv pdf
 - have 'build' checks for validation
-- add spec validation using cerberus
 - integrate with CI
+- integrate linkedin transformer